microsoft/vscode-wiki/Extension-API-guidelines.md

 Breakage
 -
-We DO NOT want to break the API.
-Therefore be very careful and conservative when adding API.
-Expose only the minimum but still try to design for potential requests.
+We DO NOT want to break API.
+Therefore be careful and conservative when proposing new API.
+It needs to hold up in the long term.
+Expose only the minimum but still try to anticipate potential future requests.

 Namespaces
 -
 The API is structured into different namespaces, like `commands`, `window`, `workspace` etc. Namespaces contain functions, constants, and events.
-All types (classes, enum, interfaces) are defined the global, `vscode`, namespace.
+All types (classes, enum, interfaces) are defined in the global, `vscode`, namespace.

 JavaScript
 -
-The API should have JavaScript’ish feel.
+The API should have a JavaScript’ish feel.
 While that is harder to put in rules, it means we use namespaces, properties, functions, and globals instead of object-factories and services.
 Also take inspiration from popular existing JS API, for instance `window.createStatusBarItem` is like `document.createElement`, the members of `DiagnosticsCollection` are similar to ES6 maps etc.

 Global Events
 -
 Events aren’t defined on the types they occur on but in the best matching namespace.
 For instance, document changes aren’t send by a document but via the `workspace.onDidChangeTextDocument` event.
-The event type will contain the document in question.
-This *global-event* pattern makes it easier to manage event subscriptions because it happens lot less frequent.
+The event will contain the document in question.
+This **global event** pattern makes it easier to manage event subscriptions because changes happen less frequently.

 Event naming
 -
 Events follow the `on[Did|Will]VerbSubject` patterns, like `onDidChangeActiveEditor` or `onWillSaveTextDocument`.
-It doesn’t hurt to be explicit with names.
+It doesn’t hurt to use explicit names.

 Creating Objects
 -
 Objects that live in the main thread but can be controlled/instantiated by extensions are declared as interfaces, e.g. `TextDocument` or `StatusBarItem`.
 When you allow to create such objects your API must follow the `createXYZ(args): XYZ` pattern.
-Because this is a constructor-replacement the call must return synchronously.
+Because this is a constructor-replacement, the call must return synchronously.

 Shy Objects
 -
-Objects the API hands out to extensions should not contain more than the API defined.
-Don’t expect everyone to read `vscode.d.ts` but also expect folks to use debugging-aided-intellisense, meaning whatever the debugger shows as properties is programmed against.
-We don’t wanna appear as making false promises.
+Objects the API hands out to extensions should not contain more than what the API defines.
+Don’t expect everyone to read `vscode.d.ts` but also expect folks to use debugging-aided-intellisense, meaning whatever the debugger shows developers will program against.
+We don’t want to appear as making false promises.
 Prefix your private members with `_` as that is a common rule or even better use function-scopes to hide information.

 Sync vs Async
 -